-Disneyland may be the ‘Happiest Place on Earth,’ but for many adults, I have a hunch that Las Vegas comes in at a very close second.
+Disneyland may be the ‘Happiest Place on Earth,’ but I have a hunch that Las Vegas comes in at a very close second for many adults.
 What’s not to love about the great weather, restaurants, shopping, and shows?

-With so much to do, it can sometimes be hard to know what pack, especially if you want to keep your luggage to a carry-on.
+It can sometimes be hard to know what to pack, especially if you want to keep your luggage in a carry-on with so much to do.
 Don’t worry.
 Here is everything you need to know about what to wear in Las Vegas.

 Daytime Vegas – Casual Outfits

 Las Vegas is one of those surreal places.
-It’s like walking around in dreamland because life goes on 24 hours a day, and most of the buildings have no windows, so you lose track of day and night!
-It’s an “anything goes” type of town, which means that some gals dress so super casual, it’s ridiculous.
+It’s like walking around in a dreamland because life goes on 24 hours a day, and most of the buildings have no windows, so you lose track of day and night!
+It’s an “anything goes” type of town, which means that some gals dress so super casual that it’s ridiculous.

 During the day, I’ve seen women walking down Las Vegas Blvd. in swimsuits and cover-ups.
 A few years back, at Celine Dion’s evening show, I spotted a gal our age entering the theatre wearing tacky cutoff jean shorts, a skimpy tank top, and dirty plastic flip-flops.

 Jeans are a perfect choice for Las Vegas.
-There’s no rule about the kind of top you should wear with jeans or casual pants, but since you are in Vegas, I suggest you go with something fun and a touch sexy.
-For example, why not choose a top in a
+There’s no rule about the kind of top you should wear with jeans or casual pants, but I suggest you go with something fun and a touch sexy since you are in Vegas.
+For example, choose a top in a

 - bright, fun color